 This project therefore has three aims.
 First, it identifies the pathways through which the EU’s institutional model affects regional institutional design elsewhere by drawing on the burgeoning literature on diffusion.
 Second, it develops a series of testable propositions on the conditions under which EU diffusion is likely to matter.
 Third, it tests these propositions based on a mixed methods design that combines large-N quantitative analysis and several in-depth case studies on specific episodes of institutional change in Mercosur, the Southern African Development Community and the Association of Southeast Asian Nations.
 The project promises to advance our theoretical understanding of processes of institutional design and evolution, on the impact of the EU in world politics, and on the drivers of regional cooperation.
 It also has major policy relevance.

-This project has been supported by a research grant from the Daimler and Benz Foundation (2015-2018).
+This project was supported by a research grant from the Daimler and Benz Foundation (2015-2018).